 The W. E. Nelson Memorial Library provides the information resources and technology for the research needs of students and faculty.
 Library holdings include over 150,000 books and more than 100,000 eBooks, DVDs, CDs, music scores, and other media material.
-The library subscribes to over 33,000 electronic journals and 600 print periodicals.
-The Heritage Room in the library houses the Pitcairn Islands Study Center, one of the world's largest collections of material about the Pitcairn Islands, as well as the College Archives, the Maxwell Collection, the Walter Utt Collection, the Veltman Collection, and several other collections from individuals who have played prominent roles in the Seventh-day Adventist Church and/or Pacific Union College.
+The library subscribes to over 33,000 electronic journals.
+The library houses the Pitcairn Islands Study Center, one of the world's largest collections of material about the Pitcairn Islands, the Maxwell Collection, the Walter Utt Collection, the Veltman Collection, and several other collections from individuals who have played prominent roles in the Seventh-day Adventist Church and/or Pacific Union College.